The Morrison Hotel, located in Ponet Square, immortalized in album cover art.

 Also within the Ponet Square development is a link to a better-known part of Los Angeles history.
 The Morrison Hotel, two blocks north of the Ponet Square Hotel, had become a transient hotel by the late 1960s.
 Which, of course, didn't stop The Doors from posing for an album cover in the lobby (see above).
 The former Morrison Hotel was abandoned in 2006 and has been empty ever since (and is a "hotspot" on Esotouric's historic preservation map).
 (Update: it's now slated for revitalization.
 Of course, the developer might very well rip out whatever historic charm is left...)

 Victor lived in Sherman (Cahuenga) later on...and even then, wasn't content to rest on his laurels.
 He served as Belgian Vice Consul to Southern California and Arizona (the consulate was at 145 N. Spring Street in those days; it's an empty lot now).
 He was a founder and director of the German-American Savings Bank, which was later folded into what is now Security Pacific (he was its president from 1894 to 1897).
 He was also President of the Evergreen Cemetery Association and a trustee of the Chamber of Commerce.
 He was in the Jonathan Club, the Knights of Columbus, and the Newman Club.
+In 1901, he opened a bowling alley at Main and Third Streets.
 Oh, did I mention the Ponets took in boarders, too?

 In 1906, King Leopold of Belgium bestowed upon him the title of Chevalier de L’Ordre de Leopold - knighthood - for his services to Belgium.